favxlaw/distributed-workflow-engine-go/README.md

 ## Project Overview

-This project is a small workflow service written in Go.
+This project is a simple workflow service written in Go.
 It models order processing as a finite state machine and enforces state transitions using DynamoDB conditional writes.

 The goal is simple: make state transitions correct under real-world conditions like retries, duplicate events, and concurrent updates.